-Some examples of minor civil claims include:
+Some examples of minor civil actions include:

-- motor vehicle property damage claims (see 'Property damage' and the Motor Vehicle Accident Kit)
+- motor vehicle property damage claims (see ACCIDENTS AND INJURIES, Motor vehicle accidents, Property damage and the Motor Vehicle Accident Kit on our Publications page)

-- claims for money owed (see 'Debt')
+- claims for money owed (see DEBT)

-- neighbour disputes (see 'Neighbours')
+- neighbour disputes (see NEIGHBOURS)

-- strata and community title matters (see 'Strata titles' and the Strata and Community Titles booklet)
+- strata and community title matters (see HOUSING, Strata titles and the Strata and Community Titles booklets on our Publications page)

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.